alinex/bash-lib/doc/function/queue.md

 You may also set the limits using environment `$QUEUE_MAX_NUM` and `$QUEUE_MAX_LOAD`.
 If the server is over the configured load limit one job will always run, but parallel execution will only start if possible.

+Stderr:   - notice message for start (in verbose mode)